triberunclub/TRCoordinator/README.md

 3. Make your changes and test thoroughly.
 4. Open a pull request, clearly describing the changes you've made.

-Thank you for contributing to SwiftUICoordinator! 🚀
+Thank you for contributing to TRCoordinator! 🚀

 **If you appreciate this project, kindly give it a ⭐️ to help others discover the repository.**